awsdocs/aws-ruby-developer-guide/doc_source/wd-example-list-users.rst

 Listing Users
 #############

-The following example lists the names of all users, or lists additional details about a user if a user name is specified on the command line.
+The following example lists the names, email addresses, and root folders of all users in the organization.
 Choose :code:`Copy` to save the code locally, or see the link to the complete example at the end of this topic.